 As temperatures drop and it starts to frost in the fall, we watch pretty deciduous trees display stunning fall colors before their leaves drop.
 However, evergreens keep their amazing color year-round and continue their normal processes, just at a slower rate.

 The USDA Plant Hardiness Zone Map displays different zones around the country based on the average lowest winter temperature in the area.
 Most of the country is divided into growing zones 3 through 11, with zone 3 being the coldest.
-To find out which growing zone you’re in, enter your zip code here.

 If you aren’t getting much rain during the fall, give your trees some supplemental water but don’t overwater them.
 Once the ground freezes, water won’t be able to get down to the roots, so it’s important for winter plant protection that trees get enough moisture in the autumn before the ground freezes.
 Placing a layer of mulch around the bases of your trees will help their soil retain moisture as well.

 Another factor to watch: Windburn.
 Windburn is the process by which cold arctic winds blow against an evergreen’s foliage, causing them to lose water.
 As a result, the foliage turns brown and dies.
 This usually occurs in the spring when it’s starting to warm up but winds are still cold, and the ground is still frozen.
 This is when trees start to enter the growing season and need more water to thrive.

 Winter plant protection for windburn involves wrapping your trees in burlap (allow the tops of trees to stick out).
 You can also set up a burlap screen in front of your tree in the wind’s direction.
 Generally, windburn only turns tree needles brown on the side where the wind is hitting.
 If one tree completely turns brown, it’s more likely that it has a disease or pests.